len/Cuis-Smalltalk-DWM/README.md

 Still very experimental, will change in the future as I go along using it.
 For now these are some keyboard shortcuts:

-alt-esc to toggle full screen
+alt-esc to toggle full screen on the focused window

 alt-t to toggle the focused window between tiling or floating modes